What Drugs Are Linked With Bad Trips?

 It is worth mentioning that these are approximations, and the duration of a bad trip will vary based on a wide range of factors.
 When you are having a bad trip, the duration can feel much longer than it actually is.

-If someone you know is going through a bad trip, it is critical to provide a positive and supportive environment.
+- Reduce triggers.
+It is critical to provide a positive and supportive environment.
 Any subtle thing that may cause psychological discomfort, particularly fear, paranoia, and anxiety, can cause and exacerbate a bad trip.

+- Provide encouragement.
 Remind the individual that the experience is temporary and will go away soon.
 Help them to focus on activities that calm them and reduce their excitability and agitation.

 When to Get Help